Stories of the Hollow Mountain Butterfly, Book 3

 Bat wings.
 That was what they most looked like to Tiffany, especially since hers were as black as coal.
 When she flew, it felt like swimming in air.
 The webbing between her fingers and the broader sheet stretching out from her back to her wing-thumbs caught the eddies like a parachute, both slowing her and propelling her forward all at once, and even the slightest movement could throw her out of control, which happened all too often.

-Tiffany’s legs felt weak from the jarring impact, but she managed to stand and haul her wings behind her back as she turned to face the new arrival.
+Tiffany’s legs felt weak from the jarring impact.
+She remained on her knees, but managed to haul her wings behind her back and turn toward the new arrival.

 The girl’s eyes danced with worry, glancing around the otherwise empty space.
 “Who’s there?”